Somfic/docs--md/eliteapi/eliteva/installation/readme.md

 ## Prerequisites
 Before we get started using EliteVA, a few things have to be set up.
+Note, Elite: Dangerous should already been installed.
+If you don't have it installed at the moment, go ahead and do so now, then come back here!

 ### VoiceAttack
 EliteVA is a plugin for VoiceAttack.
 If you do not have VoiceAttack installed yet, download it from the [VoiceAttack website](https://voiceattack.com/Default.aspx#download-1).